Cord Blood Research & Clinical Trials

 Umbilical cord blood transplant linked to lower relapse in high-risk leukemia patients

 Heart failure could be treated using umbilical cord stem cells

 Bringing opportunity to CNY!

-At Upstate Cord Blood Bank we offer families the option to donate the cord blood to research if it is not clinically useful.
-Therefore, the stem cells will not go to waste as they are invaluable to improving medical research.
+At Upstate Cord Blood Bank we offer families the option to donate their cord blood for patients in need of a life-saving transplant.
+If the collected cord blood does not contain enough stem cells to meet the standards to be clinically useful to a patient, families can choose to donate the cord blood to researchers seeking to advance new treatments.
+Therefore, these invaluable stem cells will not go to waste!
 This is especially beneficial for studies seeking to advance new treatments for cancer and chronic diseases.
-This makes the Upstate Cord Blood Bank in Syracuse, New York a valuable resource for physicians, researchers, and businesses across the US.
+This makes the Upstate Cord Blood Bank in Syracuse, New York a valuable resource for patients, physicians, transplant centers, and researchers across the US and around the world.